 The 509th Bomb Wing is part of Air Force Global Strike Command and is the host wing at Whiteman Air Force Base, Mo.
 The Bomb Wing and its fleet of B-2 Spirit bombers serve as part of the Air Force's conventional and strategic combat force.
 The Bomb Wing can project U.S airpower anywhere around the world from home station and employ a wide range of precision-guided munitions.

-"America's premier bomb wing - Total Force Airmen executing safe, secure and effective nuclear and conventional airpower...combat-ready today, innovating for tomorrow!"
+"America's premier bomb wing - Trusted Airmen executing nuclear and conventional airpower...combat-ready today, preparing for tomorrow!"

 The 509th Bomb Wing is comprised of approximately 5,600 military members and 2,000 civilian employees.